 Flexible Ramp Sufficiency Test Requirement‘s Net Demand Movement Component

 The Flexible Ramp Product Uncertainty Component value will continue to be published, for both “UP” and “DOWN” Ramp Types based on the Histogram for RTD & FMM.

+Public Bids

+Market Bid Caps Report

+This is the report that shall publish the Real Time market Bid Cap (e.g. $1000/MWh or $2000/MWh) on an hourly basis.